pka/gb_mapfish_appserver/access-control.md

 -   If you add users manually to groups, don't forget to mark the membership 'granted' flag
 -   Assign permissions to the roles.
 E.g. exampleedit is allowed to edit a the example topic
 -   Set permission for action 'edit' of resource type 'Group' for admin role.
 E.g. role exampleadmin for group examplegroupedit und examplegroupview
--   Send signup URL for groups to invited users

 Extend registration forms with group specific fields:

 -   Add a partial _app_infos.html.erb with specific fields in directory app/views/registrationsGROUPNAME
 -   Add a group specific mail test in _app/views/groups_users/mails/_GROUPNAME.html.erb

+Send signup URL for groups to invited users.